Carey99/Amiran/README.md

 - **📊 Advanced Reporting**: Data insights on student progress and financials.

 ---
 📢 *This document will be updated as more features are developed.
-For contributions, refer to the GitHub repository guidelines.*s
+For contributions, refer to the GitHub repository guidelines.*